armalite/beautiful-dbt-template/README.md

  - To align your project with the template dependencies, run `cruft update`

 ## DBT Profile Targets
 The dbt target determines the method of Snowflake connectivity DBT will perform, along with other global settings such as how schema naming should happen when models are run.
-You can set the DBT target in the environment variable `DBT_TARGET` via `export DBT_TARGET=sandbox_dev`.
+You can set the DBT target in the environment variable `DBT_TARGET` via `export DBT_TARGET=dev`.
 You can view the dbt profile config in `dbt/profiles.yml`
  - dev
    - This dbt target will enable connectivity via your user account and relies on externalbrowser authentication (just click SSO).
    - This target causes all schemas, by default, to be created under your name prefixed with DEV_. e.g. if your schema settings inside a model definition are set to `FACT`, then these will be created under `DEV_<YOURNAME>_FACT` schema. e.g. `DEV_ADEEB_FACT`